NUS-HPC-AI-Lab/DD-Ranking/methods/D4M/readme.md

 bash ./scripts/eval_tiny_imagenet.sh
 ``````

-The original evaluation code can be found in [instructions](instructions.md).
+More details and the original commands can be found in [instructions](instructions.md).